Ma Rainey's Black Bottom: Productions

 The play had its first staged reading in 1982 at the Eugene O'Neill Theater Center in Waterford, Connecticut.
 The four main members of the cast -- Charles S. Dutton as Levee, Joe Seneca as Cutler, Leonard Jackson as Slow Drag, and Robert Judd as Toledo—almost immediately developed a very strong sense of ensemble.
 At that time, the best-known actor in the cast was Theresa Merritt, who played Ma.

 Direction was by Lloyd Richards, one of August Wilson's most frequent collaborators.
 Richards and Wilson worked together for almost two years on the play.
 It opened at the Yale Repertory Theater in April 1984, and then moved to Broadway's Cort Theatre.
 The show opened on October 11, 1984, and show ran for 276 performances.
 It received a 1985 Tony Award nomination for Best Play; Dutton and Merritt were nominated for acting awards.
 The production was recorded and released by Manhattan Records.

 It was first performed in the UK at the Royal National Theatre in London in 1989 in a production by Howard Davies starring Clarke Peters and Hugh Quarshie as Toledo and Levee.
 It was enormously well received.

-A Broadway revival opened on February 6, 2003, at the Royale Theatre, featuring Charles S. Dutton as Levee and Whoopi Goldberg as Ma.
+A Broadway revival opened on February 6, 2003, at the Royale Theatre, featuring Dutton reprising his role as Levee and Whoopi Goldberg as Ma.
 Directed by Marion McClinton, the show ran for 68 performances.

 Subsequent UK revivals have taken place in Liverpool at the Playhouse starring Melanie La Barrie as Ma and Cornelius Macarthy as Levee (2004, direction: Gemma Bodinetz) and the Manchester Royal Exchange Theatre in a production starring Antonio Fargas as Toledo, Ram John Holder as Slow Drag, and Johnnie Fiori as Ma (2006, direction: Jacob Murray).

 In 2016 the National Theatre in London revived the show to great critical acclaim, garnering a Laurence Olivier award for best revival.
 The production starred O-T Fagbenle as Levee and Sharon D. Clarke as Ma Rainey.

 In 2020, a film adaptation by screenwriter Ruben Santiago-Hudson and director George C. Wolfe, starring Viola Davis and Chadwick Boseman, was released.